Medicinal Garden

 Target system: Immune System, Muscular System, Respiratory System, Integumentary System

-Use: Thyme works as an antiseptic and antibacterial.
-Cleans and disinfects wounds, cuts, scrapes, insect bites/stings and aberrations.
-Cleanses the skin and kills bacteria causing acne, improves oily skin, dermatitis, and sciatica.
-Works to kill parasites, intestinal worms, gram-positive and gram-negative bacteria, fungi and yeast infections.
-Studied for effects in strengthening liver functions.
-Increases appetite.
-Reduces infections of the respiratory system, whooping cough, bronchial catarrh, bronchitis and laryngitis.
-Reduces inflammation, treating rheumatoid arthritis.
+Use: Thyme is an antiseptic and antibacterial agent.
+It is used for cleaning and disinfecting wounds, cuts, scrapes, insect bites/stings and aberrations.
+It cleanses the skin, kills bacteria causing acne, and improves oily skin, dermatitis, and sciatica.
+Creeping thyme works to kill parasites, intestinal worms, gram-positive and gram-negative bacteria, fungi and yeast infections.
+It has been studied for its effects in strengthening liver functions, increasing appetite, reducing inflammation, and treating rheumatoid arthritis.
+It fights infections of the respiratory system, including whooping cough, bronchial catarrh, bronchitis, and laryngitis.

 Preparation: Medicinal Parts- aerial parts.
 The leaves of the plant are used in cooking, infusions, and essential oils and tinctures.